A Spatial-channel-temporal-fused Attention for Spiking Neural Networks: Introduction

 The main contributions of our work are summarized as follows:

 \begin{itemize} \item[$\bullet$] We design an SCTFA module to extract and accumulate spatial-channel information in the temporal (historical) domain.
-Accordingly, the proposed SCTFA module can make full use of spatial, channel and temporal information for locating targets. \item[$\bullet$] We introduce a long-term effect of attention tensor on neuronal membrane potentials.
-In this way, we can realize the concept of predictive remapping of attention with the help of historical spatial and channel information. \item[$\bullet$] Ablation study shows that the SCTFA-SNN outperforms the baseline SNN (BL-SNN) and other two SNN models with the degenerated spatial-temporal-fused and channel-temporal-fused attention modules. \item[$\bullet$] The SCTFA-SNN model achieves better or comparable accuracy with other SOTA results on three benchmark even stream datasets, and meanwhile exhibits substantial superiority in robustness and stability to noisy and incomplete data. \end{itemize}
+Accordingly, the proposed SCTFA module can make full use of spatial, channel and temporal information to locate targets. \item[$\bullet$] We introduce a long-term effect of the attention tensor on neuronal membrane potentials.
+With this approach, we can realize the concept of predictive remapping of attention with the help of historical spatial and channel information. \item[$\bullet$] Ablation study shows that the SCTFA-SNN outperforms the baseline SNN (BL-SNN) and two other SNN models with degenerated spatial-temporal-fused and channel-temporal-fused attention modules. \item[$\bullet$] The SCTFA-SNN model achieves better or comparable accuracy with other SOTA models on three benchmark event stream datasets and exhibits substantial superiority in terms of robustness and stability to noisy and incomplete data. \end{itemize}

-The rest of this paper is structured as follows.
-In the next section, we review the recent development of the training methods and attention mechanisms for SNNs, and introduce the typical strategies for improving the representation of event streams.
-Then, we describe the neuron model, the structure of the SCTFA module and the learning method for training the SCTFA-SNN models step by step in Section III.
-Section IV provides the detailed experimental results and analysis of the SCTFA-SNNs on different datasets.
-Finally, we give a brief conclusion in Section V.
+The remainder of this paper is structured as follows.
+In the next section, we review recent developments in training methods and attention mechanisms for SNNs, and introduce typical strategies for improving the representation of event streams.
+Then, we describe the neuron model, the structure of the SCTFA module and the learning method for training the SCTFA-SNN models in Section III.
+Section IV provides the detailed experimental results and analysis of the SCTFA-SNN model on different datasets.
+Finally, we present a brief conclusion in Section V.